Interview with Joe Shuttleworth

 AP: Did you have any —

 JS: And I was always interested.
 We lived in, in Sherwood in Corinda and it wasn’t so many miles across to the Archerfield Aerodrome.
-And I often used to cycle out or being taken out by somebody to see visiting aircraft.
+And I often used to cycle out or being taken out by somebody to, to see visiting aircraft.
 Had a few joy flights out that way.
-My father, airlines had prospered, it meant that caught an aircraft, a Stinson to Townsville and then changed aircraft.
+My father, our airlines had prospered, it meant that caught an aircraft, a Stinson to Townsville and then changed aircraft.
 He was going to Cairns and he got into a Dragon Rapide.
 Only a little two-engined aircraft.
 And going out the weather closed in.
 They landed on the beach.
 Stayed there for a couple of hours.
 The pilot said, ‘We’ve got to get out the tide’s coming in too quickly.’
 So, they went on to Cairns.
 Now, fancy that happening that way.

 AP: Now [laughs] yeah.
 It’s a bit different.
 I was going to ask you something about that.
 Alright.
 The first time you went in an aeroplane.
 Apart from those joy flights.
 When you were in the air force tell me about your first flight if you can remember it.